Last updated on 9th January 2024

 People on Pinterest are usually looking for inspiration or ideas on how to do something, so educational content usually performs quite well on the platform.

 It’s important to lean into this if you want to increase your views on Pinterest.
-Consider posting how-tos, product demos, or educational videos that people can pin to their boards and refer back to time and time again.
+Consider posting how-tos, demo video productions, or educational videos that people can pin to their boards and refer back to time and time again.

 Pinterest is an exciting platform for video marketers, and we hope the information in this guide helps you to increase engagement and boost the reach of your video content.